DarrenVictoriano/daaf/scripts/power_off_hdmi/README.md

 Requirements:
 * HDMI1 with IR Blaster setup
+* Vudu is signed in
+* Amazon is signed in
+* Netflix is signed in
-* Amazon, Netflix, Hulu and Vudu are signed in
+* Hulu is signed in

 What is does:
 * Tune to HDMI1 for 1 hour while changing channels every 10 minutes